Building better models to understand extinction risk

 With NASA and other partner funding, Trout Unlimited and a host of collaborators developed an entirely new class of PVA models.
 These models draw on available field data and information about the environment to estimate extinction risk across multiple trout populations simultaneously.
 Because of this simultaneous estimation, they draw on information from well-sampled populations to inform estimation for poorly- or even un-sampled populations.

 We focused primarily on threatened Lahontan cutthroat trout to improve decision making for this imperiled species.
 Working with management agencies, we collated all field data and built a new database, which is now being housed and maintained by the Nevada Department of Wildlife.
-Our primary models are now published, with a third application focused on evaluating Lahontan cutthroat trout management needs and opportunities currently in review.
+Our primary models are now published along with a third application focused on evaluating Lahontan cutthroat trout management needs and opportunities.
 As part of this latter effort we built a Decision Support Tool, the Lahontan Cutthroat Trout Simulator, which allows users to explore full-model results and covariate influences in a Google Earth-enabled framework.
 This tool can be used by species managers and conservation practitioners to understand which populations are most at-risk, and evaluate the benefit, in terms of reduced extinction risk, of management actions such as removing non-native trout (a primary threat to Lahontan cutthroat).
 It also allows one to estimate the likelihood of success when reintroducing Lahontan cutthroat to historical waters.
 Collectively, these models and support tools help move us toward better conservation for trout and any species with multiple isolated populations.

 This paper describes the foundational model behind our Population Viability Project.
 We detail a new class of PVA model that, for the first time, allows for the estimation of extinction risk across multiple populations simultaneously.
 Our novel approach incorporates field data field and information about the environment, drawing on well-sampled populations to inform estimates for poorly- or even unsampled populations.
 Though applied here to a threatened inland trout (Lahontan cutthroat trout) the approach is applicable to any species with multiple isolated populations and makes PVA applicable to a wider range of species than ever before.